Diplomatic Quarter (Taiwan)

-The Diplomatic Quarter (使館特區 (Shǐguǎn Tèqū)) is a building that houses most of Taiwan's foreign embassies, as well as the headquarters of the International Cooperation and Development Fund (TaiwanICDF).
+The Diplomatic Quarter (使館特區 (Shǐguǎn Tèqū)) is a building that houses most of the foreign embassies in Taiwan, as well as the headquarters of the International Cooperation and Development Fund (TaiwanICDF).
 It is located in the Tianmu neighbourhood of Shilin District in the capital Taipei.

 Additionally, the term may refer to the area around this building, for example in the context of the housing market.

 An eight-second montage showing flags in front of the Diplomatic Quarter, as seen on 31 October 2017.
-As of 2024, the Solomon Islands (first from left), Nicaragua (third from left), Honduras (fifth from left), the Dominican Republic (seventh from left), Burkina Faso (ninth from right), El Salvador, (eighth from right), Kiribati and Nauru (sixth and fifth from right respectively), no longer have diplomatic relations with Taiwan, and as a result do not have their flags flying in front of the Diplomatic Quarter.